joshuasrichardson/AntHillSearch/README.md

 This interface shows about as much information as the Engineering Interface, but users have no control over what happens.
-Parameters have no effect on the simulation because all the information comes from the <code>recording.json</code> file.
+Parameters have no effect on the simulation because all the information comes from the <code>recording/*date-time*_RECORDING.json</code> file.

 ## Controls

-The controls allow a user to interact with the simulation by doing things like telling agents where to go, creating sites, pausing, etc. These can be adjusted by changing statements in the
+The controls allow a user to interact with the simulation by doing things such as telling agents where to go, creating sites, pausing, etc. These can be adjusted by changing statements in the
 <code>handleEvent</code> method found in <code>
-user.Controls</code> Below is a complete list of all the controls available right now (There will be more to come).
+user.Controls</code> Below is a complete list of all the controls available right now (There may be more to come).

 ### Agent Controls

 - <strong>Select Agent</strong> - <code>MOUSEBUTTONDOWN</code>, <code>MOUSEBUTTONUP</code>:
   <p>Users can select agents by clicking on them with the mouse.
-  The selected agent's information will then show up on the side of the screen, and a circle will be drawn around the agent to help the user keep track of where it is.
-Selected agents can also be told where to go, assigned to a site, or deleted (see "Move Agent," "Assign Agent to Site," and "Delete Agent" below).</p>
+  A circle will be drawn around the selected agent to help the user keep track of where it is.
+Selected agents can also be told where to go, assigned to a site, told to avoid an area, killed, or deleted (see "Move Agent," "Assign Agent to Site," "Delete Agent," "Avoid Area," and "Kill Agent" below).</p>

 - <strong>Wide Select</strong> - <code>MOUSEBUTTONDOWN</code>, <code>MOUSEMOTION</code>,
   <code>MOUSEBUTTONUP</code>: